Bok Choy Fried Rice

 This bok choy fried rice, with mushrooms, scrambled eggs, toasted sesame seeds, and scallions, is a flavorful vegetarian version of your favorite takeout.

-A large skillet of bok choy fried rice with mushrooms and scrambled eggs.
+A bowl of bok choy fried rice with chopsticks on the side.

 This post may contain affiliate links.
 Please read our affiliate disclosure.

 If you’ve never made fried rice before, it’s surprisingly easy and comes together quickly.
-It’s best to boil the rice the day before you want to make this recipe: Day-old rice holds up better, and it also means you’ll have less to do when it’s time to make the recipe.
-Rounding out this bok choy fried rice are mushrooms, scallions, and scrambled eggs.
+It’s best to boil the rice the day before you want to make this recipe: Day-old rice holds up better, and it also means you’ll have less to do when it’s time to prepare dinner.
+Rounding out this bok choy fried rice are cremini mushrooms, crunchy scallions, and pillowy scrambled eggs.

 Why You’ll Love This Bok Choy Fried Rice

-• It’s a good way to use bok choy: If you’re thinking of more ways to get veggies into your diet and want to make use of bok choy, this is one example of its versatility.
+Good way to use up bok choy: If you’re thinking of more ways to get veggies into your diet and want to make use of bok choy, this is one example of its versatility.

-• Baby Bok Choy: The larger ones are less tender, but you can use them, too.
+• Baby Bok Choy: The larger ones are less tender.

 • Fresh Ginger: Don’t use dried ginger because it won’t yield the same flavor.